indiejesus2/MovieDB/README.md

 The CLI will first greet the user, and it will ask for a movie title.
 Specific movie titles will yield better results, keywords are viable alternatives as well.

 After the user inputs a movie title or keyword, a list of 20 movie titles will be returned in numbered order followed by the year the film was released.
-The list is ordered by popularity of film. he user will then be prompted to select a movie by it's index number.
+The list is ordered by popularity of film. the user will then be prompted to select a movie by it's index number.

-THe user will then be given options to apply to their selected movie.
+The user will then be given options to apply to their selected movie.
 The options are "plot", "cast & crew", "similar movies", and "recommendations".
 The movie the user selected will also be included with the menu options to confirm that the correct title was chosen.

 Plot